 For information about clinical trials conducted in Europe, contact:

-A variety of treatments are under investigation for the treatment of individuals with AD-HIES including cyclosporine A, immunoglobulin supplementation, or interferons.
+A variety of treatments are under investigation for the treatment of individuals with AD-HIES including cyclosporine A, immunoglobulin supplementation, antibodies directed against IgE, and interferons.
+There is limited experience with hematopoietic stem cell transplantation in HIES.
 Of these, the clinical experience with interferon-gamma given by injection for serious infectious in HIES is promising.
 Most of these treatments are used for individuals who are unresponsive to other forms of treatment.
 More research is necessary to determine the long-term safety and effectiveness of such potential therapies for individuals with AD-HIES.

 Contact for additional information about autosomal dominant hyper IgE syndrome: